 Challenges of the Modern Man

-We see a shortage of male teachers in our education system, a labour market growing fastest in sectors where men are underrepresented, and a growing number of fathers who do not see their own children grow up.
-It’s no wonder men are struggling to keep up.
+For instance, we see a shortage of male teachers in our education system, a labor market growing fastest in sectors where men are underrepresented, and policies that don’t offer men extended parental leave or flexible hours.

 Boys vs. Girls